wazuh/wazuh-documentation/source/packaging/generate-rpm-package.rst

 Wazuh provides an automated way of building RPM packages using docker so there is no need for any other dependency.

-To create a WPK package follow these steps:
+To create an RPM package follow these steps:

 Requirements
 ^^^^^^^^^^^^^